 Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
-This course may also be offered online.
+In addition to work done in the classroom, it is expected that students will do the required reading and assignments at home and will use on-line resources and materials provided in class.